avilum/syscalls/README.md

-# This repository has moved
+# This script was adopted by firejail to their repository
-Moved to netblue30/firejail:
+Moved to netblue30/firejail contrib scripts: https://github.com/netblue30/firejail/blob/master/contrib/syscalls.sh
-https://github.com/netblue30/firejail/blob/master/contrib/syscalls.sh

 # syscalls